Definition of First in First Out

 Explanation

-How does it Work?
+How Does it Work?

 Example of First in First Out

-For instance, XYC Corporation is engaged in the manufacturing of fountain pen sets.
-In one fountain pen, even though multiple products are being manufactured in-house, few items are being outsourced from various suppliers.
-Few different types of fountain pens are also outsourced from various suppliers.
-For a contractual order, one lot of the fountain pen has been received from a supplier for a price of $150.
-The quantity of the stock outsourced from that supplier is around 100 pens.
-Further, the supplier went out of business, and a similar pen is available from its peer for a price of $160 per pen.
-The company has manufactured 200 fountain pen sets which included the pens purchased from both the suppliers.
+Further, the supplier went out of business, and a similar pen is available from its peer for $160 per pen.
+The company has manufactured 200 fountain pen sets, including the pens purchased from both suppliers.
 Besides the purchased pen, other costs per box are $50.
 So, the price of the initial 100 boxes turns out the be $200 ( $150 + $50), and for the remaining pens, the cost would be $210 ($160+$50).
-So, once the primary stock is being consumed in total, the price of the boxes has risen due to the rise in the product cost.
-So, XYC corporation needs to sell the 101st and onwards pens at the price of $10 or more.
+So, once the primary stock is consumed in total, the price of the boxes has risen due to the rise in the product cost.
+So, XYC corporation needs to sell the 101st and onwards pens for $10 or more.

-Uses of First in First Out
+Uses of First In, First Out

 FIFO vs LIFO